Review: The Barbie movie discusses modern gender anxieties with echoes of The Matrix

 Unfortunately, here is where the film visibly falters with its on-the-nose, show-and-tell approach to a varied range of incredibly nuanced subject matters.
 This is especially true of how the strife of a modern woman is depicted through the lens of a worn-out archetype: the haggard professional working mother played by Ugly Betty’s America Ferrera, who shares a strained relationship with her daughter.

 And speaking of the mother-daughter duo, the younger of the two is portrayed as once again, a cliched grungy, rebelliously contrarian Gen Z teenager who despises what Barbie represents: unattainable beauty standards, bimbofication, and consumerism.
 Oh, you’ll be hearing the words ‘patriarchy‘ thrown around a lot for good measure too.
-All this before we even get to discussions surrounding consumerism and existentialism.
+All this before we even get to discussions surrounding consumerism and deeper philosophical considerations.

 While there’s certainly nothing wrong with making bold statements, the execution here feels far too literal in many cases, which can appear to satirise the discourse that Barbie appears to want you to ruminate on after leaving the cinema.
-What’s more, its attempt to shoehorn as many characters into a reel under 2 hours long leaves many character arcs feeling a touch undercooked, as other Barbie movie reviews indicate.
+What’s more, its attempt to shoehorn as many characters into a reel under 2 hours long leaves many character arcs feeling a touch undercooked and borderline perfunctory, as other Barbie movie reviews indicate.

 But the right Barbies and Kens sweeten the pot